dact221/dact-site/content/publication/influence-of-waves-on-the-transport-and-fate-of-sediments-from-a-submarine-sewage-outfall-in-shallow-coastal-waters/index.md

 ---
-title: Influence of waves on the transport and fate of sediments from a submarine sewage outfall in shallow coastal waters
+title: 'Influence of waves on the transport and fate of sediments from a submarine sewage outfall in shallow coastal waters'
+authors:
+  - Diego Andrés Casas Toro
+tags:
+- Marine outfall
+- Wave-current interaction
+- Sediment resuspension
+date: '2023-01-01'
+draft: false
+featured: true

+image:
+  filename: featured
+  focal_point: Smart
+  preview_only: false

 publication_types:
   - "7"

-authors:
-  - Diego Andrés Casas Toro
-abstract: The present work aims to study the effects of waves on the transport and fate of sediments from submarine wastewater outfalls in relatively shallow waters.
+abstract: 'The present work aims to study the effects of waves on the transport and fate of sediments from submarine wastewater outfalls in relatively shallow waters.
 A hydrodynamic model both with and without wave effects was implemented, calibrated and validated for a case study in Baixada Santista,